rosc1351/Schultz_CSCI2270_FinalProject/README.md

 ## Project Summary

 The Friend reccomendation system stores data about friends and anylizes relationships to suggest users that the current user might know.
+This system could easily be adapted to suit other fields like music or shopping suggestions.

 ## Dependencies and System Requirements